Pineland Public Lands and Bradbury Mt. State Park - Management Plan

 Plan Update and Review

-The Bureau of Parks and Lands has completed the first Five-Year Review of the Bradbury-Pineland Plan covering the period from 2011 through 2016.
-The Integrated Resource Policy (IRP) requires that the Bureau, at five year intervals, report to the Advisory Committee (AC) on accomplishments and changing conditions that may warrant amendments to the plan.
+The Bureau of Parks and Lands has completed the second Five-year Review of the Bradbury-Pineland Plan covering the period from 2016 through 2020.
+The Integrated Resource Policy (IRP) requires that the Bureau, at five year intervals, report to the Advisory Committee (AC) on accomplishments and new issues or changing conditions that may warrant amendments to the plan.

 - Lists plan recommendations (left column), and